 With more and more businesses now offering Buy Now Pay Later options on their ecommerce sites, it makes sense to do the same in order to stay competitive online, along with things like streamlining your team’s efforts for greater productivity.
 People will often choose the path of least resistance, just like rainfall traveling from mountaintops to the sea will find the easiest way down.

 The easier you make it for people to shop from you, the more likely they’re to do so.
-And if other companies are making it easier for them to get what they need, they might jump ship.
+And if other companies are making it easier for them to get what they need with BNPL, they might jump ship.
 So to stay competitive in any market, offering people multiple payment options is very important.
 Nobody wants to be late in adopting new payment options as it may cost you your ecommerce business.

-Offering Buy Now, Pay Later payments options helps to build trust in 2 ways:
+Offering Buy Now, Pay Later payments options helps build trust in 2 ways:

 - People are likely to feel that they’re being trusted to pay the money they owe, which in itself can foster trust in the business.
 Being trusted creates trust and generates interest in your products.

 - Repeated transactions build trust.
 By offering BNPL, you’re opening the door to more consumers who otherwise wouldn’t be able to afford your product, and as a result, building trust with more people.